Musical film: Spanish musical films

 Spain has a history and tradition of musical films that were made independent of Hollywood influence.
 The first films arise during the Second Spanish Republic of the 1930s and the advent of sound films.
 A few zarzuelas (Spanish operetta) were even adapted as screenplays during the silent era.
-The beginnings of the Spanish musical were focused on romantic Spanish archetypes: Andalusian villages and landscapes, gypsys, "bandoleros", and copla and other popular folk songs included in story development.
+The beginnings of the Spanish musical were focused on romantic Spanish archetypes: Andalusian villages and landscapes, gypsies, "bandoleros", and copla and other popular folk songs included in story development.
 These films had even more box-office success than Hollywood premieres in Spain.
 The first Spanish film stars came from the musical genre: Imperio Argentina, Estrellita Castro, Florián Rey (director) and, later, Lola Flores, Sara Montiel and Carmen Sevilla.
 The Spanish musical started to expand and grow.
 Juvenile stars appear and top the box-office.
-Marisol, Joselito, Pili & Mili, and Rocío Dúrcal were the major figures of musical films from 1960s to 1970s.
+Marisol, Joselito, Pili & Mili, and Rocío Dúrcal were the major figures of musical films from the 1960s to 1970s.
 Due to Spanish transition to democracy and the rise of "Movida culture", the musical genre fell in production and box-office, only saved by Carlos Saura and his flamenco musical films.